Research and innovation

 Douglas Rubinson, MD, PhD, is a medical oncologist leading an effort to genetically profile pancreatic cancers and understand how genetic alterations impact cancer recurrence and progression.
 He is doing

-this work in collaboration with scientists in the Center for Cancer Genome Discovery at Dana-Farber Cancer Institute.
-The goal of these studies is to achieve a truly personalized approach to pancreatic cancer treatment based upon the genetic profile
+this work in collaboration with scientists in the Center for Cancer Genomics at Dana-Farber Cancer Institute.
+The goal of these studies is to achieve a truly personalized approach to pancreatic cancer treatment based upon the genetic profile of a

-of a patient's tumor.
-Also see a recent paper in
+patient's tumor.
+Also in a paper in The Oncologist, co-authored by Dr. Rubinson and

-and showing the first clinical trial of autophagy inhibition in patients with pancreatic cancer.
-This is a new treatment strategy based upon ongoing studies in Alec Kimmelman, MD, PhD's laboratory at DF/BWCC.
+showing the first clinical trial of autophagy inhibition in patients with pancreatic cancer.
+This is a new treatment strategy based upon ongoing studies in Alec Kimmelman, MD, PhD's laboratory at Dana-Farber Brigham Cancer Center.

 Ramesh Shivdasani, MD, PhD